ranasaurabh191/SmartShip-2/README.md

 * **Fault Tolerance**: If the `AdminService` or `PaymentService` experiences downtime, customer registration and shipment creation in `IdentityService` and `ShipmentService` remain uninterrupted.
 * **Database Isolation**: Database-per-service ensures strict data boundaries, preventing cross-domain schema coupling and direct database joins across boundaries.

-> **30-Second Interview Summary**:
-> "SmartShip is a distributed logistics platform built on .NET 10 microservices using ASP.NET Core Web API, Entity Framework Core with SQL Server, Ocelot API Gateway, and RabbitMQ via MassTransit.
-It features database-per-service architecture, JWT authentication with role-based access control, Razorpay online payments with COD support, and real-time event-driven administrative metrics processing.
-It handles the complete parcel lifecycle from draft creation and automated rate calculation to pickup scheduling, transit tracking, and delivery."

 ---

 ## 2. Key Features